The Umbrella Academy season 2 first images reveal its new 1960s setting

 The Umbrella Academy season 2 is set to debut on Netflix in July, and now Netflix has released first images from the show, as well as information about the series' new early '60s setting.
 The finale of season 1 saw the Hargreeves siblings escape apocalypse using the time manipulation powers of Five (Aiden Gallagher), but their destination was unknown.

-Now, it's been revealed they've arrived in early '60s Dallas, Texas.
+Now, in an EW report, it's been revealed they've arrived in early '60s Dallas, Texas.
 But there's a twist: since Five's powers are on the uncontrollable side, all the siblings landed in Dallas at different times.
 Five shows up last, and is tasked with reuniting them to face another end-of-the-world threat.

 The Dallas setting is inspired by the comic's second volume, which was called Dallas, and did indeed feature a John F Kennedy-related plot.
 Surely the choice of setting here is deliberately setting up a similarly-themed plot?